Paris Air Show: 2021

+2023

+The air show returns for the first time after the COVID-19 pandemic on 19-25 of June 2023.
+The first four days are open only to aviation industry followed by three days that include the general public admission.

+2025

+The show was held between 16 and 22 June, 2025, with the professional days running from 16 to 19 June.
+After the crash of Air India Flight 171, Boeing CEO Kelly Ortberg cancelled his plans for attending the event.

 Accidents

 1961

 A Convair B-58 Hustler crashed while doing low-altitude aerobatics.
-The aircraft reportedly flew into a cloud bank, where visual reference was lost, and crashed.
+The aircraft reportedly flew into a cloud bank, where visual reference was lost, and crashed, killing 3 on board.

 1965

 Another Convair B-58 crashed while on final approach during an overweight landing.
 The aircraft touched down short of the runway, killing United States Air Force Lt.
 Colonel Charles D. Tubbs.
 Two other crewmen were injured.

 1969

 A Fairchild-Hiller FH-1100 helicopter crashed killing the pilot.
-Witnesses of the crash cite seeing "something wrong with the main rotor".
+Witnesses reported seeing "something wrong with the main rotor".

 1973

-At the Paris Air Show on June 3, 1973, the second Tupolev Tu-144 production aircraft (registration SSSR-77102) crashed during its display.
+On June 3, 1973, the second Tupolev Tu-144 production aircraft (registration SSSR-77102) crashed during its display.
 It stalled while attempting a rapid climb.
 Trying to pull out of the subsequent dive, the aircraft broke up and crashed, destroying 15 houses and killing all six on board and eight on the ground; a further sixty people received serious injuries.

 The cause of this accident remains controversial.
 Theories include: the Tu-144 climbed to avoid a French Mirage chase plane whose pilot was attempting to photograph it; that changes had been made by the ground engineering team to the auto-stabilisation circuits to allow the Tu-144 to outperform the Concorde in the display circuit; and that the crew were attempting a manoeuvre and to outshine the Concorde.